 In short, our area needs streets that work for everybody, reliable public transport, well-resourced schools and thriving local parks.
 Not much to ask for, I would have thought.

 If you agree with most of the above, you can help to make a change by voting TOBERMANN on 4th May.
-If you have party loyalties, but want to make sure I get a fair chance as an independent candidate, put a “1” against my name and a “2” against your party candidate.
+If you have party loyalties, but want to make sure I get a fair chance as an independent candidate, put a “1” against my name and a “2” against your party candidate (see sidebar Useful Links for illustration of how the count works in practice).